Home » Technology » IPS vs VA

 Therefore, the contrast can be better for inexpensive TVs because they have better backlight regulation.

-It is recommended to choose a TV with a VA matrix for better picture quality.
+You should choose a TV with a VA matrix for better picture quality.

 Black Color Clarity IPS vs VA

-As you can see in the images above, IPS has homogeneity issues with the shine and dimming of the backlight all over the screen.
+IPS has homogeneity issues with the shine and dimming of the backlight all over the screen.
 The entire screen also looks blue due to low contrast.
 The VA screen is much more uniform, and while you can see some backlight leakage around the edges, it disappears if you turn on local dimming, as shown in the photo.

 Viewing Angles VA or IPS